apitrace/apitrace/INSTALL.markdown

 not found automatically, you can manually specify the location of the dependencies from the CMake GUI.

+Qt on Windows doesn't ship with 64-bit binaries, you may want to add `-DENABLE_GUI=FALSE` to the above cmake command line for Windows 64-bits builds.

 After you've successfully configured, you can start the build by opening the generated `build\apitrace.sln` solution file, or invoking CMake as: